GeoffCox/sterling-svelte/src/routes/components/tree/+page.md

 ## Features

-- A single node can be selected.
+- A single tree item can be selected.
 Focus follows selection.
-- Nodes can be expanded to show children or collapsed to hide children.
+- Tree items can be expanded/collapsed to show/hide children.
-- You can choose to have nodes expanded or collapsed by default.
-- Users can select the previous/next visible node with the up/down arrow keys.
+- Users can select the previous/next visible tree item with the up/down arrow keys.
-- Users can expand/collpase expanded/collapse nodes with the right/left arrow keys.
+- Users can expand/collpase expanded/collapse tree items with the right/left arrow keys.
-- If the node is already expanded, the right arrow key selects the next node.
+- If the tree item is already expanded, right arrow selects the first child.
-- If the node is already collpased, the left arrow key selects the previous node.
+- If the tree item is already collpased, left arrow selects the previous tree item.
 - You can identify the tree's content with the optional label.

 ## Props